Natural polynomials for Kerr quasi-normal modes: Select numerical results

-This is consistent with the so-called ``$\Delta_{p+1}$ condition'' which is used to define the \cHp{s} via a finite dimensional matrix eigenvalue problem~(see Eq.
-79 of \PaperOne{} as well as Refs.~\cite{NIST:DLMF:ConfHeunPoly,Cook:2014cta}).
-There the basic concept is that a power series solution to \eqn{p22a-3} will terminate after $p+1$ terms if the $\Delta_{p+1}$ condition on a related three-term recursion is satisfied.
-The $\Delta_{p+1}$ condition is unable to provide insight on the non-polynomial solutions, simply due to fact that these solutions have series expansions of infinite length.
-In other words, the non-polynomial solutions satisfy an infinite dimensional matrix eigenvalue problem, rather than a finite dimensional one\footnote{ In such cases, standard routes to finding solutions include the use of continued fractions (see e.g. Ref.~\cite{leaver85}) or the representation of the problem with an orthonormal basis, such as the \ccHp{} basis introduced here. }.
 Unlike the power-series perspective of the $\Delta_{p+1}$ condition, the \ccHp{} representation of the problem naturally applies to finite {and} infinite dimensional problems: i.e., the monomials are the basis for power series expansions, but unlike the \ccHp{}, monomials are not an {orthonormal} basis, meaning that standard matrix interpretations do not apply for non-terminating series.
 Since the \ccHp{} are orthonormal, the polynomial and non-polynomial sectors are clearly visible in \FigFourA{}.
 At focus in \FigFourB{} are the eigenvectors; rows labeled in $\alpha$ correspond to vectors $\vec{y}_{p\alpha}$.
 There, the polynomial solutions are shown as rows that have zero values after $\beta=6$, as is equivalent to each \cHp{} only being comprised of \ccHp{s} of order $6$ and below.
 The non-polynomial solutions are seen as the lower right-hand block, for which values are non-zero only for $\beta>6$, i.e. the non-polynomial solutions do not contain \ccHp{s} with order $p\le 6$.
 Polynomial and non-polynomial eigenvalues are shown in \FigFourC{} as points in the complex plane.
 There, polynomial eigenvalues show a distinctly different distribution than their non-polynomial counterparts.
 If a \qnm{} is approximately polynomial as described in \sec{s3}, then its eigenvalue distribution should be expected to also reflect polynomial/non-polynomial duality. \bpar{QNM radial eigenvalue distributions} It was noted in \sec{s3} that the $(\ell,m,n)=(2,2,6)$ \qnm{} may be approximately polynomial for a \bh{} spin of $a=0.7$~(\ctbl{pspm-examples}).
 In particular, this \qnm{'s} upper pseudo-polynomial order~(\ceqn{pstar}) is